valtimo-platform/valtimo-documentation/using-valtimo/case/case-tabs.md

 even if a submit button has been added to the form definition.

 ### Widget tabs

-Widget tabs each contain a configuration of different case widgets.
-For more information, [refer to this page.](case-widgets/case-widgets.md).
+Widget tabs are tabs that show data by using widgets.
+These widgets can be configured to show specific data as fields, tables and more.

+For more information, visit [this page](case-widgets/case-widgets.md)

 ### Custom tabs